Hamlet chicken processing plant fire: Effects on Hamlet

-In the years after, former workers and members of the African American community, including former school principal Allen Mask and minister Tommy Legrand, appealed to the city to bulldoze the plant ruins, saying the structure had negative psychological impacts on locals and posed a potential physical health hazard to the public.
+In the years after the disaster, former workers and members of the African American community, including former school principal Allen Mask and minister Tommy Legrand, appealed to the city to bulldoze the plant ruins, saying the structure had negative psychological impacts on locals and posed a potential physical health hazard to the public.
 Several psychologists who studied the survivors believed that the plant acted as a trauma trigger for former workers who were suffering from PTSD.
 Municipal officials initially asked the Roes to clean up the site, but they did not respond and were financially unable to oblige.
 City leaders refused to pay for a demolition themselves due to budget concerns, but Mask's and Legrand's lobbying efforts got the attention of State Senator Wayne Goodwin and U.S. Representative Robin Hayes in the late 1990s.
 Hayes convinced the U.S. Congress to offer the city a $50,000 grant to clean up the site, but municipal officials declined the grant and did not begin cleanup, the city attorney citing "unresolved liability issues".
-In August 2002 Goodwin and a PTSD researcher convinced the State Health Director to declare the Imperial facility a "public nuisance".
+In August 2002 Goodwin and a PTSD researcher convinced the state health director to declare the Imperial facility a "public nuisance".
 The General Assembly appropriated $78,000 to remove the plant ruins, and over the following months the site was cleared and eventually turned into a park.
 Hamlet spent a total of $13 million from federal and state grants, both on cleaning up the site and on related efforts aimed at economic revitalization.